 Killing cancer cells and eradicating cancer while minimizing damage to healthy cells is the goal of radiation therapy.
 About half of all patients with cancer undergo radiation therapy, the majority of them with curative intent.
 Finding new ways of using radiation therapy more effectively and with fewer side effects is paramount for maintaining patients’ quality of life and improving cure rates.
 This entails innovative uses of technology and biology, and integration into multimodality cancer care and research as well as improving access of underserved people to quality cancer care.

 The primary responsibility of RRP is to the grantees and contractors of NCI and NIH awards.
-In 2011, RRP administered 169 awarded grants, primarily through the Radiotherapy Development Branch.

 The research portfolio of RRP encompasses a broad range of topics, including basic radiation physics track structure; DNA damage and repair; radiation-inducible molecular changes, including signaling and apoptosis; tumor biology; radiation sensitizers and protectors; normal tissue injury and treatment; image-guided radiation therapy; systemic targeted radionuclide therapy; photodynamic therapy (PDT); and others.
 The field of radiation oncology is unique in the breadth of expertise and knowledge required for both preclinical development and optimal clinical use.